nxtlo/sain/README.md

 # sain

-Sain is a dependency-free library that implements some of the Rust core standard types.
+a dependency-free library that implements some of the Rust core standard types.

+This library provides a type-safe mechanism for writing Python code, such as the `Result` and `Option` types, which provides zero exception handling and errors as values.

+This doesn't change the fact that you're still using `Python`, the core point is to provide more idiomatic Rust code into the Python world with Zero-cost.

 ## Install